Thyroid Disease: Know the Facts

 Thyroid nodules and thyroid cancer

-Thyroid nodules are common and treatable but should always be investigated since a small proportion of them are cancerous.
-The majority of thyroid cancers have a favourable prognostic and require a multidisciplinary approach (endocrinologist, surgeon, nuclear medicine specialist and sometimes oncologist).
-In the past years there has been a rise in the number of thyroid cancers being identified.
+Thyroid nodules are common and often require no treatment but should be investigated since a small proportion of them are cancerous.
+The majority of thyroid cancers have a favourable prognosis and require a multidisciplinary approach.
+The team may include endocrinologists, radiologists, surgeons, pathologists, nuclear medicine specialists and sometimes oncologists.
+In the past years there has been a rise in the number of thyroid cancers being identified, largely due to the incidental discovery of small low risk cancers related to the increased use of neck imaging for other unrelated conditions.
 There has been no change however, in the mortality rate.

 Symptoms of thyroid disease